craftcms/docs/docs/5.x/development/graphql.md

 See [Relations](../system/relations.md) for more on Craft’s relational field types.
 :::

+Advanced relational conditions are possible using the `relatedViaField` and `relatedViaSite` params. <Since ver="5.4.0" feature="Site- and field-specific relational criteria" />

 ### Mutation

 Here’s a [mutation](#mutations), where we’re using the GraphQL API to save a new entry: